ConceptaNjolima/MyTNTResources/Week 1/[ENG1.2] Intro to Git.md

      * Changes are merged from other branches back into master. master is treated as the source of truth.
      * `git checkout` to master.
      * `git merge` and select the branch you'd like to merge from into master.
+     * Merge conflicts occur when multiple developers edit the same content.
+At this point, Git is asking for human input to fix the conflicts.
+       *  Make changes in master eg: README.md and commit changes.
+       * `git checkout` to branch and make changes to the same line of the file that was edited in master with different text.
+       * `git checkout` to master and `git merge` branch
+       * Resolve conflicts in VS Code.

 15. Fetch
      * Changes are fetched from master back into your local master branch.
 This is important to stay up to date with changes other people may be making.
-     * `git checkout` to your local master branch and then `get fetch` to get the changes from the server.
+     * `git checkout` to your local master branch and then `git fetch` to get the changes from the server.

 16. **Try it** - NTs make and push changes, then merge branch, fetch changes from master to another branch.